Quality Assurance Fact Sheet

 - When selecting a clinical outcome, remember to choose a sleep disorder that is specific to the facility.

 - Sample size is set by the facility.
 It is not necessary to do all patients.

 - Determine what processes you may already have in place to evaluate if the outcome has been achieved.

 - Implement realistic tools that will enable patients to give you data quickly.

 - Example: Use short questionnaires or surveys that can be completed by either patient’s in the office, or ancillary staff without increasing the work load.

 - When determining the minimal threshold expectation; be realistic in defining your goal.
 Look at where you are now and identify where you would like to be.
 Thresholds can be modified/increased after each quarter.

 Key Things to Keep In Mind

-- Quarterly the Facility Director must address plans for remediation if thresholds have not been met for each indicator.
+- The Facility Director reviews the quarterly report and addresses plans for remediation if thresholds have not been met.

-A complete QA report is signed and dated by the Facility Director.
-Measures may be chosen from the AASM Quality Measures.
+- A complete QA report is to include results for ISR and is signed and dated by the Facility Director.